xdmnl/api-documentation/source/includes/_endpoints.md

 last_name | string | Last name of the teammate
-is_admin | boolean | Whether or not the teammate is an admin in your company is_available | boolean | Whether or not the teammate is available
+is_admin | boolean | Whether or not the teammate is an admin in your company is_available | boolean | Whether or not the teammate is available is_blocked | boolean | Whether or not the teammate account has been blocked

 A teammate is a Front user, a member of your company.